piyushknoldus/flink-kafka-kubernetes-example/deployment.md

 ### Install chart for flink-operator
 `helm install flink-op charts/flink-operator`

-It takes approx. 5min to complete job reg. certs and ready the pods Check their status
+Check their status
 `kubectl get po -n flink`

 ### Create Flink cluster and submit job
-`kubectl apply -f charts/flink-job-cluster/1topic2another.yaml -n flink`
+`kubectl apply -f charts/flink-job-cluster/flink-kafka-kube.yaml -n flink`

 Apply watch to see the pods related to flink cluster as they will be terminated once the job is completed.